george-mcintyre/pvxs/documentation/spvaqstartldap.rst

 ⚡ LDAP Authenticator
 ===============================

-This section contains a Quick Start Guide (⚡) for Secure PVAccess when configured with an `LDAP Directory`.
+This section contains a Quick Start Guide (⚡) for the Secure PVAccess *LDAP Authenticator*.

+    The LDAP Authenticator is an Authenticator that creates an X.509 certificate from LDAP credentials.

+    It prompts the user to log in to the LDAP directory service and update its public key entry (or create one if it does not exist).
+It then signs a certificate creation request with its private key and passes it to the PVACMS, which decodes it with the public key it finds in the LDAP directory entry for the user.
+If this suceeeds it means that the requestor holds the matching private key and so the certificate is generated.

+    It uses the LDAP username as the ``common name`` and then concatenates all the ``dc`` components it finds to create the organisation while leaving the ``organizational unit`` blank. e.g. ``dn: uid=admin,dc=epics,dc=org`` becomes ``CN=admin``, ``O=epics.org``.

+Our starting point for this Quick Start Guide is the end of the :ref:`_quick_start_std` so if you haven't gone through it yet do that now then come back here.
+You need to have users's configured (``pvacms``, ``admin``, ``softioc``, and ``client``).
+We will set up a containerised LDAP Service and configure it so that the users can log in.
-If you've configured your LDAP server for user login then it will show how you could use login credentials to connect to LDAP and then exchange verified login details for an X.509 certificate.
-If, as is normally the case, you use Kerberos for authentication and LDAP for user profile information - group, contact details, etc - then we'll show how you could configure Kerberos to handle the credentials verification with SPVA and enhance the certificates generated with information from the LDAP directory.
+If you've configured your LDAP server for user login then we will show how you could use LDAP login credentials get an X.509 certificate.
+If, as is normally the case, you use Kerberos for authentication and LDAP for user profile information - group, contact details, etc - then use the Kerberos Authenticator going forwards.

 See :ref:`secure_pvaccess` for general documentation on Secure PVAccess.